Terri-Lynn Williams-Davidson: Art as cultural preservation

 Williams-Davidson released her third album "Grizzly Bear Town" in 2017.
 The record featured instrumentation and vocals from Chilliwack's Bill Henderson and Claire Lawrence and continued to develop on Williams-Davidson's concept of fusing the Haida language with contemporary lyrics and arrangements.
 The album's name "Grizzly Bear Town" is another name for Skedans, the birth village of her maternal great-grandmother, Susan Williams.
+Her fourth record, "Edge of the World", also featuring collaborators Bill Henderson and Claire Lawrence, was released in August of 2025.

 In 2017, Williams-Davidson wrote "Out of Concealment", a book of surreal photo montages that celebrate the female supernatural beings of Haida oral tradition.

 In 2019, Williams-Davidson, alongside her stepdaughter Sara Florence Davidson, published a children's book titled "Magical Beings of Haida Gwaii" which features ten supernatural beings of ancient Haida storytelling and presents them in a visual medium that engages children and teaches them empowering and meaningful examples of living in balance with nature.

+Following a request by elders of the Skidegate Haida Immersion Program, Williams-Davidson created Haida Solstice, a limited-edition album of christmas classics reimagined through Haida culture.
+The project was released in 2023 and was made in collaboration with her group sGaanaGwa.

+In 2025, Williams-Davidson and husband Robert Davidson won the BC & Yukon book prizes for their 2024 book A Haida Wedding, which documents the events of their 1996 traditional Haida wedding ceremony, the first to take place in over a century.

 Williams-Davidson is also the creator of the Haida Box of Knowledge, an Oracle Deck of 34 cards featuring Haida Gwaii's female supernatural beings.
 The cards also feature art by Robert Davidson and share the knowledge and wisdom attributed to each of the female figures passed down through traditional Haida oral narratives.